 Healthy Capital District Initiative aims to support the development of the care coordination profession through three project areas: pipeline, professional development, and information and referral resources.
-Pipeline activities include: conducting monthly surveys to assess the professional development needs of community health workers and care, coordinators, reviewing evidence-based practices to define the scope of practice between community health workers and care coordinators, and developing public health detailing of the emerging titles.
+Pipeline activities include: conducting monthly surveys to assess the professional development needs of community health workers and care coordinators, reviewing evidence-based practices to define the scope of practice between community health workers and care coordinators, and developing public health detailing of the emerging titles.
 Professional development activities include an environmental scan of post-secondary educational offerings, feedback on findings from area employers to strengthen preparatory programs, identification, and delivery of continuing education for the current workforce.
 Information and Referral activities include collaborating with United Way 2-1-1 to strengthen referral resources to reflect care coordinators scope of practice through surveys, collaboration with PPSs and engaging sectors under-represented in the current information and referral database.

-- Objective 5.1: Assess care coordination needs and resources to inform the prioritization of capacity development priorities. - Objective 5.2: Create activities and resources that support the development of professional care coordinators.
+Objective 5.1 Assess care coordination needs and resources to inform the prioritization of capacity development priorities.